 One of the things I enjoy most about Tanya Huff’s books is her ability to produce a fresh version of a familiar trope.
 In “An Ancient Peace” she does this at least twice.

-The early part of the book is a potential “Rambo” situation – ex-soliders in peace time being viewed as too violent and uncivilised to be in the company of those they fought and died to protect – except, in Tanya Huff’s version, the soldiers out-manouver the local authorities, the unprovoked violence doesn’t escalate and yet you’re still left with the certain knowledge that ex-Staff Sergeant Torin Kerr’s small team are significantly more dangerous than Rambo.
+The early part of the book is a potential “Rambo” situation – ex-soldiers in peacetime being viewed as too violent and uncivilised to be in the company of those they fought and died to protect – except, in Tanya Huff’s version, the soldiers out-manoeuvre the local authorities, the unprovoked violence doesn’t escalate and yet you’re still left with the certain knowledge that ex-Staff Sergeant Torin Kerr’s small team are significantly more dangerous than Rambo.
 The situation also raises interesting possible future threads about how the allegedly n0n-violent “Elder Races” will treat the races they recruited to fight on their behalf, now the war is over.

 The next trope is a sort of Lara Croft Tomb Raider theme – exploring the booby-trapped tomb of an ancient race in search of treasure, except in Tanya Huff’s version, the searchers are either desperate or mercenary or both and the race that set the traps is depicted as insane.